 - Just Invest – general investing

-Next you are presented with a suggested investment composition in line with your risk profile and goals.
+Next you are presented with an investment projection that shows the potential range of investment outcomes.
 You can then choose to review and invest or speak to an adviser.
 When we last reviewed Netwealth you were able to save at this point and it seems a shame that it has removed that option.

-If you click on 'Full details of holdings' you will be able to see the portfolio suggestion broken down into its various asset classes even if the actual funds are not shown.
-There are also investment projections highlighting potential outcomes which fall within a broad range.
-This is fairly standard for robo-advisers as the absence of a long track record (many launched less than three years ago) often prevents them from displaying their actual past performance.
+The investment projections highlight potential outcomes which fall within a broad range.
+This is fairly standard for robo-advisers as the absence of a long track record (many launched within the last 10 years) often prevents them from displaying their actual past performance.

-A notable omission from the Netwealth sign-up experience was any form of risk profiling questionnaire.
-In the early days of robo-advisers this approach was very common but now many of the larger organisations like, Nutmeg, Moneyfarm and Wealthsimple take new customers through risk profiling questionnaires so they can ascertain which of their portfolios may be most suitable.
+A notable omission from the Netwealth sign-up experience from previous reviews of the service was any form of risk profiling questionnaire.
+In the early days of robo-advisers this approach was very common but now many of the larger organisations like Wealthify, Nutmeg and Moneyfarm take new customers through risk profiling questionnaires so they can ascertain which of their portfolios may be most suitable.
 In addition, this profiling exercise also helps screen out potential users whose circumstances mean that investing is really not suitable for their needs (e.g if they have no savings and/or have outstanding debt).
-This has still not been addressed and was one of our major criticisms in our review in 2018, because with a £50k minimum investment requirement, risk profiling is essential.
+I'm pleased to say that this has since been addressed and is particularly important given that the advertised minimum investment with Netwealth is £50,000.
+The Netwealth sign-up experience now includes a ‘Suitability' section which states “As part of the account opening process we will collect details of your financial circumstances as well as your knowledge and experience of investing.
+We will use this information to assess your capacity for loss and will review your choice of risk level relative to your capacity for loss to ensure the portfolio of investments is suitable for your circumstances.
+If we require any further information in order to assess your circumstances we may contact you directly”

 What products does Netwealth offer?